Henry Braid Wilson: Biography

 During World War I, he served as commander, Patrol Forces, Atlantic Fleet and then commander, U.S. Naval Forces, France.
 After the World War he served as Commander-In-Chief of the Atlantic Fleet 1919–1921, Commander-In-Chief of the U.S. Battle Fleet and later superintendent of the U.S. Naval Academy 1921–1925.
 Two notable students of his at the academy were cadets and future Admiral Hyman G. Rickover, class of 1922, and Admiral Arleigh A. Burke, class of 1923.
 Wilson retired in 1925, following forty-four years of service.

-Wilson died in 1954 in New York City; at the time of his death he was the oldest living admiral of the United States Navy.
+Wilson died in 1954 in New York City; at the time of his death he was the oldest living admiral of the U.S. Navy.
 He was buried at Arlington National Cemetery.

-Wilson's son-in-law was Hoover Administration United States Secretary of War and Major General Patrick J. Hurley.
+Wilson's son-in-law was Hoover Administration Secretary of War and Major General Patrick J. Hurley.